drtbz/k8s-hackathon/1_fundamentals/2_kubernetes_fundamentals/04_deployments.md

     ```bash

-    # Make sure to replace <your-username> with your docker hub username
+    # Make sure to replace <your-username> with your github-username (or if using K8s locally, just use the name of your local image)
-    # (or surenmcode if you're having problems with your docker hub username)

     kubectl create deploy hello-web --image=<github-username>/hello-web:1.0 -o yaml --dry-run=client > hello-web.yaml
     ```